William Jewell Master's Degree Recommended Pathways - New Students

 The Master's of Science in Education in Transformative Teaching & Learning can be completed in either a 3-semester accelerated pathway or a 4-semester extended pathway.

-- The 3-semester, 12-month degree plan is “Full Time and Accelerated” and requires significant time to complete live classes and asynchronous coursework.
+- 3 Semester (Standard Start): The 12-month degree plan is “Full Time and Accelerated” and requires significant time to complete live classes and asynchronous coursework.
 Only individuals who can commit to this amount of time outside of work should sign up for this track.

-- The 4-semester, 18-month option is designed for full-time professionals, especially educators, and allows students to complete multiple courses each semester.
+- 4 semester (Standard Start): The 18-month option is designed for full-time professionals, especially educators, and allows students to complete multiple courses each semester.

-- A 24-month option is also available for those seeking to pursue their degree at a more spacious pace, taking only 1-2 classes per semester.
+- 5 semester (Standard Start): The 24-month option is also available for those seeking to pursue their degree at a more spacious pace, taking only 1-2 classes per semester.

 Expected Workload